Educators Win Together

 Four years ago, Iowa unions—such as the Iowa City Education Association (ICEA)—lost core collective bargaining rights.
 But that doesn’t mean they lost their voice.
 This year, Iowa City union members influenced how more than $27 million from the Biden administration’s American Rescue Plan would be spent in their district.
-Their efforts led to:

 - The hiring of 28 new academic support specialists—one for every Iowa City school—and six new full-time school nurses